Vasantha Maligai

 Vasantha Maligai was released on 29 September 1972 and became a major commercial success, running at the box office for nearly 750 days.
-A digitally restored version of the film was released on 8 March 2013, and another one on 21 June 2019 and it also completed 100 days.
+A digitally restored version of the film was released on 8 March 2013, and another one on 21 June 2019.

 Plot

-Anand is a rich playboy and alcoholic.
+Anand is a rich playboy and an alcoholic.
 Aboard an aeroplane, he meets Latha, an air hostess.
 Latha lives with her father, mother, two brothers, and a sister.
 Her elder brother resides at home with his wife, but Latha is the highest earning member of the family.
 Latha's mother objects to her being an air hostess; she begs her to change profession so that she can be home at more decent hours.

 While Anand is celebrating his birthday in a pub near his home, Latha arrives at the same pub for a job interview with the manager.
 However, the lustful manager, in the guise of interviewing her, tries to rape her.
 Anand hears Latha screaming, subdues the manager, rescues Latha, then drives her home.
 The next day, Latha goes to Anand's house to return the coat he had lent her the night before.
 She then asks him for a job, to which he agrees, hiring her as his secretary.

 The next day Anand shows her around his house, and she meets his mother, elder brother Vijay, and sister-in-law.
 Latha soon notices that Anand is an alcoholic, and therefore wishes to resign, but a servant begs her not to because Anand's behaviour has changed for the better since meeting her.

 Anand's fiancée comes to his home and starts ranting that she no longer wishes to marry him because he is an alcoholic.
-Meanwhile, his sister-in-law, who concludes that Latha has come to steal Anand's affections, disturbs his mother with these comments, as well as by the comments of his fiancée.
+Meanwhile, his sister-in-law, who concludes that Latha has come to steal Anand's affections, disturbs his mother with these comments.
 Latha, however, assures the mother, after everyone has left the table, that she will, in fact, try and stop Anand from drinking.
 Later on, she catches him drinking with his servant Panchavarnam.
 His servant runs away upon seeing her, but Anand continues to drink.
 Latha throws the glass after arguing with him, infuriating Anand into throwing a glass bottle onto her forehead.